Update – Future Pisgah View State Park

-The future Pisgah View State Park in western North Carolina is beginning to take shape, primarily created from land owned by the Cogburn family since the late 1700s.
-The family opened Pisgah View Ranch in 1941, and it became a beloved spot for generations of guests to gather for events and enjoy outdoor recreation.
-In 2019, the Cogburn family decided to secure a legacy of public enjoyment on the land for future generations, agreeing to sell the land to the state of NC for creation of a new state park – the first in Buncombe County.
+The future Pisgah View State Park in western North Carolina is beginning to take shape.
+The centerpiece of the unit will be created from land owned by the Cogburn family since the late 1700s.
+The family opened Pisgah View Ranch in 1941, and it became a beloved spot for generations of guests to gather for events and outdoor recreation.
+In 2019, the Cogburn family decided to sell the land to the state of NC for creation of a new state park – the first in Buncombe County.
+Thanks to an allocation in the NC state budget passed this year, the planned acquisition of land for the park could be completed within two years.

 The Process of Creating a State Park

-NC state parks are funded mostly through the Parks and Recreation Trust Fund (PARTF), and timing for completing acquisitions for the future park depends in part on the total amount designated for PARTF in the state budget each biennium.
-Funding all the initial property purchases for the park could take up to five years.
-Currently, there is not a specific timeline for the park’s opening.
+NC state parks are funded mostly through the Parks and Recreation Trust Fund (PARTF), and the Land and Water Fund, private donations, and, on the rare occasion, special appropriations.
+Timing for completing acquisitions for the future park depends in part on the total amount designated for PARTF in the state budget each biennium.

 “Each year, the division of parks and recreation will request Parks and Recreation Trust Fund monies to purchase the initial lands for the park,” said Katie Hall, public information officer for the division.
 “How quickly we purchase the lands for the park will depend on balancing priorities across the park system and annual funding to PARTF from the General Assembly.”